Mortgage Brokers Insurance

 Your clients rely on your advice.
 Mortgage brokers can be sued for fraud and negligence in the performance of their duties.

-The law holds you personally liable.
+The law holds you personally liable as a mortgage broker.

-In fact, the mortgage broker industry is regulated by 10 federal laws, 5 federal enforcement agencies and 49 state laws or licensing boards.
-And, with all of the bad press about Predatory Lending & Mortgage fraud, you understand the importance fully disclosing the loan terms to both consumer and lender.
+In fact, the mortgage broker industry is regulated by 10 federal laws, 5 federal enforcement agencies and 49 state law or licensing boards.
+And, with all of the bad press about Predatory Lending & Mortgage fraud, you understand the importance of fully disclosing the loan terms to both consumer and lender.